tbang618/RustGuides/Rustlings/Rustlings3.md

 };
 ```

-The shorthand for this is the `if let` statement:
+Since this is so common, the shorthand for this is the `if let` statement:
 ```Rust
 let optional_target = Some(target);